TritonDataCenter/pgstatsmon/README.md

 # pgstatsmon

-This is a *prototype* Node service to use the Postgres client interface to periodically fetch stats from multiple Postgres instances and export them through a Prometheus server.
+This is a Node.js service to use the Postgres client interface to periodically fetch stats from multiple Postgres instances and export them through a Prometheus server.